dataluscorp/browser/docs/code-quality/static-analysis/existing.rst

 Existing Infrastructure and Analysis
 ====================================

-This document is about how Static Analysis occurs at Mozilla: the Firefox-specific and general llvm clang-tidy checks that are run on submissions in Phabricator and how to run them locally.
-For information about how to develop your own static analysis checks, please see `Writing New Firefox-Specific Checks </code-quality/static-analysis/writing-new/>`_.
+This document is about how Static Analysis occurs at Mozilla: the Datalus-specific and general llvm clang-tidy checks that are run on submissions in Phabricator and how to run them locally.
+For information about how to develop your own static analysis checks, please see `Writing New Datalus-Specific Checks </code-quality/static-analysis/writing-new/>`_.

 For linting, please see the `linting documentation </code-quality/lint/>`_.